 Red Raspberry Leaf

 Moringa is a nutritional herb for new mothers which contains iron, calcium and vitamin K. Moringa taste is similar to spinach and can be consumed by adding in juices, smoothies and savoury dishes.
-It may almost double breastmilk supply if consumed as galactogogue to support breastmilk production.
+It may almost double breastmilk supply if consumed as galactagogue to support breastmilk production.

-Anise can be consumed in form of tea, powder or capsules to increase breastmilk supply and is also used to treat discomfort during menstrual discomfort and pain.
+Anise can be consumed in the form of tea, powder or capsules to increase breastmilk supply and is also used to treat discomfort during menstrual discomfort and pain.
 Use organic anise seeds for tea and to consume in powder form to boost breastmilk supply.

 Basil which is also known as Ocimum basilicum has been used in Ayurveda to increase breastmilk supply.
-It is rich source of carotene, niacin, thiamine and iron.
+It is a rich source of carotene, niacin, thiamine and iron.
 Don’t use basil leaves in concentrated form but can be used in foods.

-Dill leaves are high in fiber, the rich source of vitamin K, A, C, antioxidants, and minerals which is helpful to boost breastmilk supply.
+Dill leaves are high in fibre, the rich source of vitamin K, A, C, antioxidants, and minerals which is helpful to boost breastmilk supply.
 It is helpful to recover blood loss during delivery and can be consumed in tea or powder form.